International Women's Air and Space Museum in Cleveland

 If you have anything that could be added, you might contact them at:

 On December 7, 2016 the museum's Twitter account was full of postings about women involved in the Pearl Harbor Attack of 1941.
 These include:

-"Cornelia Fort (an important woman in flight history) - Saw the enemy from the skies on Dec.
+- "Cornelia Fort (important in flight history) - Saw the enemy from the skies on Dec.
 7, 1941 and nearly lost her life."

-Women and men in the Civil Air Patrol stopped German U-Boats from bombing oil freighters off America's Atlantic Coast and in the Gulf of Mexico.
+Women and men in the Civil Air Patrol stopped German U-Boats from bombing oil freighters off America's Atlantic Coast and around the Gulf of Mexico.

 The women's museum has grown more slowly than that of the national USAF facility in part, because only about 60 women have become astronauts for America, while over 300 men have done so, even many of both genders have been connected with the military services.